-Admissions Policy
+Admissions policy

-The MRes in Design is conceived as part of a development from undergraduate study to doctoral study and a potential career in academic research or towards equivalent, research-based employment.
-The course seeks to attract external applicants and is advertised via mail outs to university Art and Design departments in the UK and postgraduate resource lists such as Hobsons' The Good Universities Guide to Postgraduate Courses and Postgraduatesearch.com.
+The MRes in History is conceived as part of a development from undergraduate study to doctoral study and a potential career in academic research or towards equivalent, research-based employment.
+The course seeks to attract external applicants and is advertised via mail outs to university History departments in the UK and postgraduate resource lists such as Hobsons' The Good Universities Guide to Postgraduate Courses and Postgraduatesearch.com.
 It is, likewise, aimed towards existing University of Worcester undergraduates who wish to pursue research interests first developed on their degree.
 In this way, the MRes meets the aspiration of the University of Worcester's strategic plan to 'inspire our students to reach their full potential'.
 We are, in other ways, committed to widening participation and access to higher, postgraduate education (as consistent with UW's Admissions Policy) and will work closely with Student Services, the Research School, the Disability and Dyslexia Service etc, to support applications from students from a variety of backgrounds.
 We will continue that support as and when they enter the course.
-Aspects of the research and expertise in the Design subject area (e.g. in Illustration) has an international dimension and international students are welcome to apply.
+All research and expertise in the History subject area has an international dimension and international students are welcome to apply.
 The PGCert in Research might also be used to support the broader developmental needs of new staff/early career researchers.